planctus/europa/README.md

 #### This will:

 *   Initialize the submodule <code>platform</code> that contains the MULTISITE platform.
 By default the submodule is using the develop branch of the platform-dev repository.
 *   Initialize the submodule <code>acquia-cloud</code> that contains the test environments repository in the Acquia Cloud.
-By default the submodule is using the master branch of the Acquia Cloud repository.
-All pushes to the master branch of this repository will deploy the code on the development environment of our Acquia Cloud test server.
+By default the submodule is using the <code>acquia.repo.project.branch</code> branch of the Acquia Cloud repository.
+All pushes to the <code>acquia.repo.project.branch</code> branch of this repository will deploy the code on the corresponding environment of our Acquia Cloud test server if it is configured properly on Acquia Cloud.

 ##### In case the platform needs to be updated:
 *   Maybe the platform is not in the *develop* branch, so do this `cd platform; git checkout develop`.